abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

   - Before the code is executed, code is scanned for variable declarations, and for each variable, a new property is created in the variable environment object and added to the memory
     ![hoisting](./img/hoisting.png)

+  - It doen't actually move the code to the top, it alocate memory for them before the code is executed during the "creation phase" of the execution context.
+  - It happens in every execution context, not just the global one.

 - Why Hoisting is useful ?